How do I know if the NMR facility is available - Shall

 user-code and the file name (the second and third lines in

-the parameters list) and the sample name.
+the parameter list) and the sample name.
 This will give

 easy access to your data.
 Searching for these details from